lit/lit-element/docs/_guide/use.md

     <script type="module" src="./path-to/some-package-name/some-component.js"></script>
     ```

-3. Add the component to the page via markup:
+3. Add the component to your application or component:

     ```html
     <some-component></some-component>